 Below we highlight five petitions under consideration that demonstrate the range of industries and products covered by US DOT’s hazmat regulations.
 See the full hazmat rulemaking "wish list" here.

-Adding new proper shipping names to the Hazardous Materials Table (HMT) will ensure that carriers and first responders can safely respond to emergencies involving lithium batteries
+Adding new proper shipping names to the Hazardous Materials Table (HMT) will ensure that carriers and first responders can safely respond to emergencies involving lithium batteries, the petition states.

 Adding this test to the HMR definition would save shippers significant difficulty when re-shipping liquids classified using the ADR 2.3.4 procedure and then imported, the petition states.
 Under the current regulations, a liquid classified using the ADR 2.3.4 and imported into the US “may not be reshipped…without performing the ASTM D4359 test.”

 The penetrometer test is already referred to in international regulations like the UN Modal Regulations and the ICAO Technical Instructions (TI).

 Larger Lithium Batteries as Materials of TradeLithium batteries may be carried in a vehicle under the provisions for Materials of Trade (MOT).
 However, the MOT provisions only authorize up to 30 kg (66 lbs.) of hazardous materials per package.